NeuroTechX/ntx_slack_archive/devices.md

  >Including the GND (connected bottom row on bottom board) and the SRB (connected bottom pins on both boards - to a y-connector)

+4/6/2017 4:35 PM

+ **sydneyneurotechx** :

+ >Does it work correctly without the Daisy module? octonomy ?